cqlyj/VSkill/WORKINGLOG.md

 - Add the integration tests for the staking module.
 - Add more unit tests for the staking module.
 - Add Makefike for the staking module.

+---

+### 2024/7/16

+**What I did today:**

+- Add more tests for the staking module -> test the events emitted.
+- Refactor the tests and staking contract.
+- Work on the User module:
+  - How evidence composed of? -> IPFS hash and the domain of the skill.
+Such that the evidence can be distributed to the right verifiers. -> chainlink VRF.
+  - What status can the evidence have? -> `Submitted`, `In Review`, `Accepted`, `Rejected`. -> Use chainlink automation to update the status.
+  - How to store the evidence? -> IPFS hash, domain, status, and user address. -> Use a struct to store the evidence.
+  - How to view the evidence? -> By user address. -> Use mappings to store the evidence.
+  - Once the evidence is accepted, the corresponding NFT will be minted and sent to the user. -> Use OpenZeppelin ERC721 for NFTs.
+And chainlink automation to mint and send the NFT.
+  - How the submission fee is calculated? -> Just a fixed fee for each submission. -> Use a constant variable for the fee. -> Who can change the fee? -> Only the owner of the contract. -> Use OpenZeppelin Ownable.